-- Tony’s Advice to Fellow Veterans: Apprenticeship programs can provide incredible job opportunities, but it takes work and dedication to attain a job in the technology industry.
-That said, veterans have a unique advantage.
+Apprenticeship programs can provide incredible job opportunities, but it takes work and dedication to attain a job in the technology industry.
+That said, Veterans have a unique advantage.
 They have already learned valuable skills, including a strong work ethic and experience working in teams, that can contribute to their success and that employers are looking for in the hiring process.

-- Tony’s Advice to Employers: Be open-minded when hiring apprentices and employees.
+Be open-minded when hiring apprentices and employees.
 Veterans can really add value to an organization; they are team players, they are loyal, they have good work habits, and they are creative problem solvers.
-Plus, hiring veterans has the added benefit of helping employers create a more diverse workplace.
+Plus, hiring Veterans has the added benefit of helping employers create a more diverse workplace.